-Jack sits on a fee-paid basis as a Recorder (Family), exercising powers similar to that of a Circuit Judge, and serves as Treasurer of the West Midlands Family Law Bar Association.
-Within chambers, Jack is a member of the Management Committee (Board of Directors) and Deputy Head of Pupillage.
+Jack sits on a fee-paid basis as a Recorder (Family & Court of Protection), exercising powers similar to that of a Circuit Judge, and serves as Treasurer of the West Midlands Family Law Bar Association.
+Within chambers, Jack is a member of the board of directors and Deputy Head of Pupillage.

 Public Law Care and Adoption